zulip/zulip/docs/subsystems/performance.md

   to ensure idle users have minimal impact on both server-side scalability and request latency.
-* Fulltime teams, like your typical corporate Zulip installation, where most users are active for multiple hours a day and sending a high volume of messages each.
+* Fulltime teams, like your typical corporate Zulip installation, have users who are mostly active for multiple hours a day and sending a high volume of messages each.
 This load profile is most important for self-hosted servers, since many of those are used exclusively by the employees of the organization running the server.